tiberiumboy/BlendFarm/obsidian/blendfarm/Bugs/Unit test fail - symbol _EMBED_INFO_PLIST already defined.md

 Currently unit test fails when generating a new context.
 I am not sure why I receied this error message?
 I'm on a airplane with no wifi or internet connection whatsoever, so this makes troubleshooting a bit difficult to perform while in air.

+Expected behaviour - Should be able to run unit test and return result.

+Actual behaviour - unable to run unit test as the compiler complains about symbole embed_info_plist is already defined.

 **error****: symbol `_EMBED_INFO_PLIST` is already defined**

    **-->** src/routes/job.rs:301:23